Eddie Rosario Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- His most recent appearance came on Saturday against the Boston Red Sox, when the left-hander tossed six innings, surrendering six earned runs while giving up eight hits.
+- The right-hander's most recent time out came on Tuesday against the Arizona Diamondbacks, when he tossed six innings, surrendering four earned runs while giving up seven hits.

-- The 27-year-old has amassed a 4.41 ERA and 9.1 strikeouts per nine innings across 20 games this season, while giving up a batting average of .244 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.